Also known as: Jaundice of the newborn, Neonatal hyperbilirubinemia, Bili lights - jaundice, Infant - yellow skin or Newborn - yellow skin

-- Those who spend less than 24 hours in a hospital should be seen by age 72 hours.
+- Infants who spend less than 24 hours in a hospital should be seen by age 72 hours.

-- Infants sent home between 24 and 48 hours should be seen again by age 96 hours.
+- Infants who are sent home between 24 and 48 hours should be seen again by age 96 hours.

-- Infants sent home between 48 and 72 hours should be seen again by age 120 hours.
+- Infants who are sent home between 48 and 72 hours should be seen again by age 120 hours.

 - Jaundice is severe (the skin is bright yellow)

 - Jaundice continues to increase after the newborn visit, lasts longer than 2 weeks, or other symptoms develop